 Streets & Refuse

 The Street Department also has charge of the Refuse and Recycle collection.
 There are approximately 1900 households that get weekly refuse collection service in addition to a curb side recycle collection service.
 The Street Department assists other departments in the maintenance of a city wide composting and brush disposal site.
-The Refuse Department includes Greg Sterling and Heath Craig.
+The Refuse Department includes Nathan Affolter and Matthew Lips.